iiccsss/iiccsss.github.io/_pages/about.md

 The International Interdisciplinary Computational Cognitive Science Summer School (IICCSSS) is an annual educational meeting for students and young researchers interested in computational approaches to brain and cognitive sciences.

-In 2023, we will have a one-week in-person event from the 11th to the 15th of September in Tübingen, Germany.
-Check out this year's [program](/program/) and the [speakers line-up](/speakers/)!

 Organisation of the summer school is supported by the [Begegnungszonen](https://www.joachim-herz-stiftung.de/was-wir-tun/naturwissenschaften-begreifen/wissenschaftlicher-nachwuchs/begegnungszonen) of the [Joachim Herz Stiftung](https://www.joachim-herz-stiftung.de/en) and the Computational Cognitive Science Colloquium e.V.

+In 2023, IICCSSS took place in Tübingen, Germany.
+We thank our wonderful attendees, speakers and panelists for joining us in Tübingen and making this year's summer school a smashing success!
+In the coming weeks, we will share talk recordings on [our YouTube channel](https://youtube.com/@computationalcognitivescie5410).
+Stay tuned!